About Me

 22 Mar

-Gave a talk at the DPG Spring Meeting of the Matter and Cosmos Section (SMuK) in Dresden.
+Gave a talk at the DPG Spring Meeting of the Matter and Cosmos Section (SMuK) University of Dresden, Germany.

 28 Jan